 Some bears will be angry enough to keep charging anyway.
 However, bear spray is, without a doubt, the most reliable form of protection against a charging bear.

 Some studies have indicated that it can work in 98% of bear encounters.
-In many cases, it seems to stop bears dead in their tracks, providing you with ample opportunity to escape.
+It seems to stop bears dead in their tracks, providing you with ample opportunity to escape in many cases.
 In other cases, it will simply disorientate them enough to give you time to escape.

 It is worth pointing out that studies have indicated that bear spray is slightly more effective on brown bears than black bears.
 However, there is likely to be a statistical bias here.
 The difference is so minimal that it won’t really matter what type of bear you spray.
 It is going to provide you with protection.
 You can even use bear spray on polar bears!